Medical Device Legal & Compliance

 Types of Medical Devices

 Medical devices range from simple tongue depressors and bedpans to complex programmable pacemakers with micro-chip technology and laser surgical devices.
-In addition, medical devices include in vitro diagnostic products, such as general purpose lab equipment, reagents, and test kits, which may include monoclonal antibody technology.
-Certain electronic radiation emitting products with medical application and claims meet the definition of medical device.
+In addition, medical devices include in vitro diagnostic products, such as general-purpose lab equipment, reagents, and test kits, which may include monoclonal antibody technology.
+Certain electronic radiation-emitting products with medical applications and claims meet the definition of a medical device.
 Examples include:

 - Diagnostic Ultrasound Products